Overview

 }

-1.5 Edit and delete fields, adjust the timestamp format, and add the field of the current system time:
+1.5 Edit and delete fields, adjust the timestamp format, and add a field for the current system time.

 {